PlummersSoftwareLLC/PETRock/README.md

 ## Loading and running

-Assuming the petrock.prg file is on a disk in device 8, the spectrum analyzer display can be loaded using the following command:
+Assuming the c64rock.prg file is on a disk in device 8, the spectrum analyzer display can be loaded using the following command:

 ```text
 LOAD "C64ROCK.PRG",8